Linux - Create, Delete, Copy, and Move Files and Directories

 Linux organizes files and directories in what it calls the filesystem tree.
 Why is it called this way?
 Because just like a tree we’d see in nature, this also has a root, branches, and leaves.
 Except, Linux’s filesystem tree is inverted.
 The root is at the top, and its branches and leaves “grow” downwards.

 The root directory is /.
 This is the top-level directory, there can be no other directories above it.
 Under / there are a few subdirectories like bin, etc, home, usr, and so on.
 These subdirectories may also contain other subdirectories themselves.
 To access a file or directory on our command line, we must specify its file path or directory path.
-This path can be written in two different ways:
+This path can be written in two different ways, absolute path or relative path.

-The easiest to understand is the absolute path.
+The easiest to understand the absolute path is by using an example.
+Below is an example of an absolute path.

 /home/alex/Documents/Invoice.pdf